catamphetamine/web-service/README.md

 	// then this "internal" HTTP client utility will send HTTP requests
 	// with "Authorization" HTTP header set appropriately.
 	//
-	// Therefore this `internal_http` utility should only be used
+	// Therefore this `internalHttp` utility should only be used
 	// for sending HTTP requests to your own servers
 	// (hence the word "internal")
 	// to prevent leaking JWT token to a third party.
 	//
-	internal_http
+	internalHttp,

+	// Koa `ctx` (for advanced use cases) ctx
 }
 ```